 Combination skin is often considered difficult to care for because it can cause a wide range of skin issues.
 However, with the right combination of products and a skin care routine targeted at your skin’s unique concerns, it’s possible to keep your combination skin feeling and looking healthy and balanced.

 Often, this skin type is drier in the winter and oilier in the summer.
 This is because heat and humidity increases sebum (the oil produced by your skin) production while dry winter air can strip the face of its natural oils.

 Causes of combination skin

-Combination skin is thought to be the most common skin type.
-While having combination skin is mostly a matter of genetics, a few other factors may influence it.
+While combination skin is primarily a matter of genetics, other factors may influence it.

 The overuse of harsh skin care products may contribute to uneven levels of oil in your skin.
-Their drying ingredients may trigger overproduction of sebum, the oil produced by your skin, in your t-zone while simultaneously drying out your cheeks.
+They contain ingredients that may dry the skin and as a result, may trigger the overproduction of sebum in the T-zone.
+At the same time, dry areas become drier.

 How to Tell If You Have Combination Skin